Mr-Perfection/postman-tutorial-for-newbies/README.md

 ```

 2. In `/payment/{{foo}}/frog` as PUT request, you update foo and mark it as `frog`.
+Wait a minute.
+What is {{}} thingy?
+That is environment variable we set.
+That value will be used in there.
+if `foo` is set to `hello` then the whole URL will be like `/payment/hello/frog`:)

 ```js
 tests["FROG!"] = true;              // debug message
 const ids = JSON.parse(postman.getEnvironmentVariable('foos'));